OpenUnison/openunison-k8s-idm-oidc/README.md

 ## Namespace

 1. Administrators - All operations inside of a namespace
-2. Viewers - Can view contents of a namespace, but can not make changes
+2. Viewers - Can view contents of a namespace (except `Secret`s), but can not make changes

 ## Non-Kubernetes